Modern Slavery Act

 bpha is a major housing association operating between Oxford and Cambridge, based in Bedford.
 We are a leading provider and developer of affordable homes – for rent, sheltered, residential care, shared ownership and sale.
-We own around 18,000 homes, employ around 350 people and have an annual turnover in excess of £120 million.
+We own 19,464 homes, employ over 480 people and have an annual turnover in excess of £110 million.

 Our policies on slavery and human trafficking

-We have reviewed our existing policies and procedures in the light of the Act.
+We continue to review our existing policies and procedures in the light of the Act.
 We are committed to doing the right thing, valuing people and ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business and we are confident that our current policies promote ethical behaviour and integrity both within our business and within our supply chain.

 In our own business

 bpha Limited is a Registered Society under the Co-Operative and Community Benefit Societies Act 2014 and also with the Regulator of Social Housing and is affiliated to the National Housing Federation.